Master of Arts in Sustainable Development:

 - Capstone paper, presentation, and seminar in Vermont (one week)

-The master’s in sustainable development based in Vermont comprises
+The MA in Sustainable Development: Advocacy, Leadership, and Social Change program based in Vermont comprises

 - two semesters of on-campus coursework;

 - and a final capstone paper and presentation.

 While students must fulfill a number of degree requirements, they have opportunities to customize their learning according to individual interests.
 An outline of the degree components, including required coursework, is provided below.